louieh/dict-tiny/README.md

 ### Default behavior

-* ~~If your input is a sentence or more than one word, the DeepL Translator will be called automatically.~~
+* Youdao Dict is the default translator, which means Youdao Dict will be used when no translator is specified.

-* If your input is a word and you don't add any switch, then the default behavior is to use youdao.com to translate between English and Chinese.
-In other words, you have to input a Chinese word or an English word, forgive me, because I am an English learner :smile_cat:
+* If the target language is not specified, Chinese or English will be set as the default target language.

 ### Use clipboard content